pip-services/pip-services-docs/content/en/node/commons/random/random_integer.md

 ### Static methods

 #### nextInteger
-Generates a integer in the range ['min', 'max'].
+Generates an integer in the range ['min', 'max'].
 If 'max' is omitted, then the range will be set to [0, 'min'].

 > `public static` nextInteger(min: number, max: number = null): number